parkjin-nim/PID_auto_tunning_and_optimization/README.md

 ```

 So, i initially set parameters all zeros and optimized one by one.
 First p-gain was optimized and fixed, then d-gain was optimized with i-gain set to 0.
 Then d-gain was fixed and i-gain was optimized.
-In the process, i found the tolerance value of coordinate descent because it has an impact on the settling time.
+In the process, i modified the tolerance value of coordinate descent because it has an impact on the settling time.

 ![alt text][image2]